jdavcs/gbcc25_training/README.md

 make client-dev-server
 ```

-Now run Galaxy (on port 8080), but we can skip the client build this time, because we will running the dev server proxied against 8080:
+Now run Galaxy (on port 8080), but we can skip the client build this time, because we will be running the dev server proxied against 8080:

 ```
 GALAXY_SKIP_CLIENT_BUILD=1 sh run.sh